Mathematical summit at Courant in New York

 New York University's Courant Institute of Mathematical Sciences will host the "Abel in New York" event on Thursday, Feb.
 21, 9 a.m. to 6 p.m.
 Courant's three Abel laureates will give lectures.
 Other speakers will include members of the current Abel committee.
 For a complete schedule of presentations, go to: http://bit.ly/WKyOnU.

-From 2005 through 2009, three Courant faculty members were awarded the Abel Prize, which many consider to be the Nobel Prize in mathematics: Peter Lax (2005); Raghu Varadhan (2007); and Mikhail Gromov (2009).
+From 2005 through 2009, three Courant faculty members were awarded the Abel Prize: Peter Lax (2005); Raghu Varadhan (2007); and Mikhail Gromov (2009).
 The award is accompanied by a prize of approximately $950,000.
 All three will give presentations at the Feb.
 21 event.
 Other speakers include members of Abel Committee: Stanislav Smirnov of the University of Geneva; Gang Tian of Princeton University and Beijing University, and Noga Alon of Tel Aviv University.

 The event is free and open to the public.
 To RSVP, go to: http://bit.ly/XjMrqs.

 Reporters interested in attending must RSVP to James Devitt, NYU's Office of Public Affairs, at 212.998.6808212.998.6808 or email@example.com.

 Institut d'Estudis Catalans will host the Abel in Barcelona-event on Monday the 16th of January.
 In connection with the final meeting of the Abel committee, whose task it is to select the Abel Prize Laureate for 2017, there will be an afternoon of lectures aimed at a broad mathematical audience.
 Louis Nirenberg, who shared the Abel Prize 2015 with John Nash, will give the first lecture.
 There will also be lectures by two of the Abel committee members, Luigi Ambrosio and Ben Green.(04.01.2017) More